 For the lower-body – which includes the biggest muscles in the body – the quadriceps in the upper front of the thighs, calves, and glutes (buttocks) are involved extensively.

 When we said full-body we weren’t kidding.
-There’s just no comparison to cardio exercise that only involves the lower body, such as biking or the elliptical.
+There’s just no comparison to cardio exercise that only involves the lower body, such as biking, the elliptical machine, or running on a treadmill.
 This is a calorie-killing, efficient workout.

 Indoor Rowing Workouts